-Note: For more flavours, dry toasting the fennel, coriander, long pepper, cloves and cumin prior to cooling and grinding is a recommended process.
+Note: For more flavours, dry toasting the fennel, coriander, long pepper, cloves and cumin seeds prior to cooling and grinding is a recommended process.
 Read more about toasting spices.
 (Link opens in new window)

-Note ll: As you may notice I used long pepper, a member of the pepper family, as I had some available.
+Long Pepper Note: As you may notice I used long pepper, a member of the pepper family, as I had some available.

 However, there is every chance you won't have them, so just use black peppercorns.
-It won't make much difference to the finished powder.
+It won't make too much difference to the finished powder.

 Chaat Masala - A